 Freud’s note was simple, but behind it lay a complex and dangerous series of events and an urgent need to escape.
 Hitler’s annexation of Austria to Germany on 13 March had placed Austrian Jews in immediate danger.
 Within days, Freud’s apartment and publishing house had been raided.
 A week later, Anna was arrested and questioned by the Gestapo.

 Now, after weeks of uncertainty, Freud, Martha and Anna boarded a train to take them across Europe to Paris, and from there to London and a new life.
 Other family members had escaped just weeks earlier, but many friends and relatives remained behind to uncertain fates.

 Through the experiences of Freud and his family threads a universal story of flight and exile.
 Britain remains a refuge for many fleeing persecution, torture, enslavement and murder.
-At the center of the exhibition will be the voices of young people who attend the Baobab Centre for Young Survivors in Exile through work they have created in collaboration with the artist Barnaby Barford.
+At the center of the exhibition were the voices of young people who attend the Baobab Centre for Young Survivors in Exile through work they created in collaboration with the artist Barnaby Barford.
 Each young person has come to Britain, unaccompanied, to seek refuge and safety.

-The exhibition includes the first public display of The Psychoanalyst by Marie-Louise Motesiczky a generous gift from the Marie-Louise Motesiczky Foundation.
+The exhibition includes the first public display of The Psychoanalyst by Marie-Louise von Motesiczky a generous gift from the Marie-Louise Motesiczky Foundation.
 The Museum is very pleased to add this painting from one of ‘Austria’s most important 20th-century painters’ to its collections.